desiderati/docker-postgres/README.md

-# docker-postgres
+# Custom Docker Image for PostgreSQL

-A robust and production-ready Docker image for PostgreSQL 17, designed for easy integration, data persistence, and secure configuration.
+A robust and production-ready Docker image for PostgreSQL, designed for easy integration, data persistence, and secure configuration.
 Perfect for development, testing, or production environments that require a reliable relational database.

 ## Features